 Calculating Marketing ROI Vs. ROAS: What’s the Difference?

-The difference between ROI and ROAS
+The Difference Between ROI and ROAS

 advertising metrics

-In digital marketing ROAS only shows how much you receive back for every advertising dollar you spend.
+In digital marketing, ROAS only shows how much you receive back for every advertising dollar you spend.
 Only affiliate and transaction fees might be included in your spending.

 As other marketing costs aren’t included, it’s natural that ROAS will almost always be higher than ROI on ad spend.

-No matter what ROI ROAS calculator you use, none of these advertising metrics is better or more precise than the other.
+No matter what ROI or ROAS calculator you use, none of these advertising metrics is better or more precise than the other.
 However, it’s sometimes recommended that service-based businesses focus more on ROAS, while product-based businesses focus on ROI.

 Why?

-Product-based businesses (read: eCommerce), usually have higher production costs than agencies, software companies, consulting firms, etc. Online stores have to cover not only marketing software subscription costs/salaries but the original price, maybe shipping costs, etc.
+Product-based businesses (read: eCommerce), usually have higher production costs than agencies, software companies, consulting firms, etc. Online stores have to cover not only marketing software subscription costs/salaries but also the original price, maybe shipping costs, etc.

 So without learning how to calculate advertising ROI correctly, you’ll never know how much you earned or whether you earned at all.

-Service-based businesses sell digital products and almost no dollar is spent on producing physical goods, logistics, packaging, shipping.
+Service-based businesses sell digital products and almost no dollar is spent on producing physical goods, logistics, packaging, or shipping.

 That’s why the ROAS digital marketing metrics will reflect the effectiveness of your campaign correctly and you won’t face unpleasant surprises after subtracting your marketing expenses.